 HOW TO START YOUR COTTAGE FOOD BUSINESS IN RHODE ISLAND – LICENSING

-To start your cottage food business in Rhode Island, you need to be able to produce a minimum of $2500 in gross sales annually.
-Pretty easy, I think.
+To start your cottage food business in Rhode Island, you need to complete a few requirements for training and registration.
 To continue, follow these steps:

 - A food label (see label info below)

 - Create a list of products and their recipes, including ingredients, processing steps, and product labels.

 FIND AN ERROR – GET A SPECIAL GIFT